-Digital marketing is a $135 billion industry in the U.S. by itself.
+Digital marketing is a $135 billion industry in the United States, but not all forms of digital marketing are the same.

-Inbound marketing is a marketing strategy that has become popular as businesses see the results other companies have been getting.
+Inbound marketing is a digital marketing strategy that has become popular as businesses see the results other that companies have achieved.
+This practice, developed by Hubspot, offers a powerful alternative to traditional outbound marketing.

-Learning the inbound methodology gives your business the edge it needs to grow and flourish.
-Continue reading to learn how to use inbound marketing to grow your business and take your company to the next level.
+Learning the inbound methodology will give your business the edge it needs to grow, and cost your business less money than a traditional outbound campaign.
+Continue reading to learn how to use inbound marketing methodology to grow your business and take your company to the next level.

 What Is Inbound Marketing and Inbound Methodology?